infinyon/cargo-cvm/README.md

 FLAGS:
+    -x, --check      Panic if the versions are out-of-date -c, --commit     git commit updated version(s), otherwise will only add the files to git.
+Can only be used with --fix or --force flags
-    -x, --check      Panic if the versions are out-of-date -f, --fix        Automatically fix the version if it is outdated.
-By default, this will bump the minor version, unless otherwise specified by the --semver flag -F, --force      Force a version bump.
-Can use be used with --semver to determine version type -h, --help       Prints help information
+    -f, --fix        Automatically fix the version if it is outdated.
+By default, this will bump the minor version, unless otherwise specified by the --semver option -F, --force      Force a version bump.
+Can use be used with --semver option to determine version type -h, --help       Prints help information
     -V, --version    Prints version information
     -w, --warn       Warn if the versions are out-of-date